Microsoft/azure-docs.cs-cz/articles/data-factory/create-azure-ssis-integration-runtime.md

             }
             Catch [System.Data.SqlClient.SqlException]
             {
-                Write-Warning "Cannot connect to your Azure SQL Database server, exception: $_";
+                Write-Warning "Cannot connect, exception: $_";
-                Write-Warning "Please make sure the server you specified has already been created.
+                Write-Warning "Please make sure the server or instance you specified has already been created.
 Do you want to proceed?
 [Y/N]"
                 $yn = Read-Host
                 if(!($yn -ieq "Y"))
                 {